williamthazard/carters-delay-norns/README.md

 ### Documentation

-e1: input passthrough level
+e1: input passthrough level <br>
-k1: input passthrough on/off
+k1: input passthrough on/off <br>
-e2: delay input level
+e2: delay input level <br>
-k2: delay input on/off
+k2: delay input on/off <br>
-e3: control input passthrough level and delay input level simultaneously
+e3: control input passthrough level and delay input level simultaneously <br>
 k3: delay output on/off

 all of these controls are also available in params for mini mapping